 A. General Duties and Functions

-As defined in the workload policy an appointment to instructor classification can include roles and responsibilities from Teaching and Advising, Scholarship and Research, Service and Administration.
+As defined in the workload policy, an appointment to instructor classification can include roles and responsibilities from Teaching and Advising, Scholarship and Research, Service and Administration.
 These will be defined by his/her job description at the time of hire and at each review.
 The following duties and functions are the minimum conditions of the appointment to the ranks in the Instructor classification.

 An Instructor has the primary responsibility to teach undergraduate level courses, and when appropriate supervise undergraduate students.